Pennsylvania Securities Arbitration Attorneys Who Represent Investors

 For example, Michael John Woods, a broker formerly at New Brighton, Pennsylvania based Fortune Financial Services, Inc., submitted an AWC to FINRA for allegedly engaging in an outside business activity without providing written notice to his firm.
 FINRA’s findings stated that Mr. Woods obtained signature authority on the firm customer’s bank account and wrote checks to pay the customer’s monthly bills in exchange for fees that totaled at least $1,500.
 The customer was 78 years old at the time, was arthritic, and according to Mr. Woods, needed help to manage his affairs.
 FINRA also stated that Mr. Woods created a false document bearing the customer’s photocopied signature from a variable annuity withdrawal form the customer had previously signed.
 Mr. Woods allegedly dated the new form and submitted the document to the annuity issuer three days after the customer died.
 The withdrawn monies were supposedly deposited into the customer’s bank account, which Mr. Woods controlled as the trustee of the customer’s trust.
 FINRA stated Mr. Woods issued checks drawn from that bank account to pay himself fees for estate services that he rendered as trustee of the trust.
 FINRA’s findings also included that Mr. Woods willfully failed to timely disclose federal tax liens levied against him on his Form U4.
 Mr. Woods, of Dexter, Michigan, was fined $20,000 and suspended from association with any FINRA member in any capacity for two years.Experienced Securities Arbitration Lawyers Who Handle FINRA, AAA Or JAMS Arbitrations Throughout Pennsylvania And Nationwide

-At The Law Offices of Robert Wayne Pearce, P.A., we represent clients on all sides of securities and commodities law and investment disputes in courtroom litigation, arbitration and mediation proceedings, and in a wide range of practice areas such as fraud and misrepresentation, breach of fiduciary duty, failure to supervise, and unsuitable recommendations.
-Attorney Pearce and his staff represent clients in New Brighton, throughout Pennsylvania, and across the United States on a CONTINGENCY FEE basis, which means you pay nothing - NO FEES-NO COSTS - unless we put money in your pocket after receiving a settlement or FINRA arbitration award.
+At The Law Offices of Robert Wayne Pearce, P.A., we represent investors in all kinds of securities law and investment disputes in FINRA, AAA and JAMS arbitration and mediation proceedings.
+We handle a wide range of practice areas such as fraud and misrepresentation, breach of fiduciary duty, failure to supervise, and unsuitable recommendations.
+Attorney Pearce and his staff represent investors throughout Pennsylvania, and across the United States on a CONTINGENCY FEE basis, which means you pay nothing - NO FEES-NO COSTS - unless we put money in your pocket after receiving a settlement or FINRA arbitration award.